The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge: Conclusion

 \section{Conclusion}

-New developments of the Relativistic Transactional Interpretation (RTI) have been presented which nullify the Maudlin challenge for the Transactional Interpretation (TI).
-These new development are: (1) offer waves are excitations of quantum fields, so slow-moving composite quantum objects such as atoms are not eligible for the experiment; (2) fermionic matter fields describable as field excitations are not actualized by way of their own matching confirmations, but by confirmations of their emitted/absorbed fields; and (3) a necessary and sufficient condition for the existence of a photon offer wave (OW) is that a confirmation (CW) also be generated.
-(All these processes involving OW and CW are pre-spacetime processes.)
-These developments result in the evaporation of the Maudlin challenge, since there is no `slow-moving offer wave' to begin with, unless it is a non-composite fermion such as an electron.\footnote{Moreover, according to the possibilist ontology, all OW are phase waves, and they are pre-spacetime objects, so they are not subluminal anyway.} In the latter case, an electron offer is actualized by way of photon OW of which it is a source.
-And in that process, a condition for a photon OW in the first place is that a photon CW is also generated.
-Thus, even if we had a slow-moving electron OW, there would always be accompanying photon OW and CW, and there would therefore never be a contingent CW situation--i.e., never a situation in which a CW is only generated based on some prior non-detection.
+Recent developments of the Relativistic Transactional Interpretation (RTI) have been presented which nullify the Maudlin challenge for the Transactional Interpretation (TI).
+These new development are: (1) offer waves are excitations of quantum fields, so slow-moving composite quantum objects such as atoms are not eligible for the experiment; (2) fermionic matter fields describable as field excitations are not detected by way of their own matching confirmations, but by transactions involving their emitted/absorbed bosonic fields.
+These developments result in the evaporation of the Maudlin challenge, since there is no `slow-moving offer wave' to begin with, unless it is a non-composite fermion such as an electron, but that does not require a matching confirmation to be detected, so the term 'offer wave' is probably not even appropriate for fermionic fields.
+In this case, an electron `offer' is detected by way of photon transactions, of which it is a source.
+Thus, there would therefore never be a 'slow-moving' contingent CW situation--i.e., never a situation in which a required CW would only generated based on some prior non-detection.
 Finally, these observations should not be mistaken as \textit{ad hoc} maneuvers to evade the Maudlin challenge; rather, they arise directly from the Davies QED absorber theory upon which RTI is based, but had not been previously taken into account.

 Acknowledgments.
 The author is grateful to an anonymous referee for helpful suggestions for improvement of the presentation.